Pandippada

 Pandippada is a 2005 Indian Malayalam action comedy film written and directed by Rafi Mecartin.
 The film stars Dileep in the lead role while Navya Nair, Prakash Raj, Rajan P. Dev, Harisree Ashokan, Salim Kumar, Cochin Haneefa, and Indrans play supporting roles.
 The film was produced by Dileep and Anoop under the company Graand Production.
-The film was commercially successful at box office, it was one of the highest-grossing film in 2005 and developed a cult following.
+The film was commercially successful at box office, becoming one of the highest-grossing films of 2005 and developed a cult following.

 The film released on 4 July 2005.
 The story revolves around Bhuvana Chandran (Dileep), a struggling entrepreneur in a lot of debt, who gets involved in a land conflict between two powerful men related by marriage in Tamil Nadu, Pandi Durai (Prakash Raj) and Karuppayya Swami (Rajan P. Dev).
 Meanwhile, he lands himself as a close confidante of Durai and falls in a love triangle inspired from Twelfth Night.

 Plot

-Pandi Durai and his brother-in-law Karuppayya Swami are two rival landlords, illiterate yet equally feared by the villagers for their brutalities.
-Bhuvanachandran is an unsuccessful entrepreneur who mistakenly buys a piece of land in the same village.
-He has a lot of debts, and in order to clear them, he has to sell the land.
-However, Pandi and Karuppayya have not let any owner of the land sell it, Bhuvan being the latest owner to land into trouble.
+Pandi Durai and his brother-in-law Karuppayya Swami are two rival landlords in Tamil Nadu, illiterate yet equally feared by the villagers for their brutalities.
+Bhuvanachandran is an unsuccessful entrepreneur from Kerala who mistakenly buys a piece of land in the same village.
+He has many debts and must sell the land to clear them.
+However, Pandi and Karuppayya have not allowed any owner of the land to sell it, Bhuvan being the latest owner to land in trouble.

-Bhuvan, not knowing the situation stemming from the feud, comes to this village to check the possibilities of selling the land.
-Then he sees help from his best friend Bhasi, who lived there.
-Bhasi takes him to Pandi, for whom he works, and Bhuvan joins Pandi's group, soon becoming a close confidante to Pandi.
+Bhuvan, unaware of the situation stemming from the feud, comes to this village to check the possibilities of selling the land.
+Then he gets help from his best friend Bhasi, who lives there.
+Bhasi takes him to Pandi, for whom he works, and Bhuvan joins Pandi's group, named Pandippada, soon becoming a close confidante to Pandi.
 Later, Karuppayya's beautiful, literate, well-mannered daughter Meena falls in love with Bhuvan.

 However, Pandi also wants to marry Meena, and this makes Pandi and Bhuvan enemies.
 Pandi tries to kill Bhuvan, but the latter escapes.
-Karuppayya finds Bhuvan to be a better suitor than Pandi and fixes the marriage of Meena and Bhuvan.
+Karuppayya finds Bhuvan a better suitor than Pandi and fixes the marriage of Meena and Bhuvan.
 Pandi also fixes his marriage with Meena on the same date.
 In the chaos that follows, Bhuvan confronts Pandi in a duel and almost defeats him, but hesitates from doing so because he has grown to love and respect Pandi.
-He gives Pandi a gun and asks him to shoot him, if he can't see him as a brother.
-Realizing his mistakes, Pandi Durai surrenders to the police, and promises to return as a better man, while giving his blessing to Bhuvan and Meena.
+He gives Pandi a gun and asks him to shoot him if he cannot see him as a brother.
+Realizing his mistakes, Pandi surrenders to the police and promises to return as a better man, while giving his blessing to Bhuvan and Meena.